Yvand/azure-docs/articles/active-directory/saas-apps/sharepoint-on-premises-tutorial.md

             ![Alternate Access Mappings of extended web application](./media/sharepoint-on-premises-tutorial/sp-aam-extendedzone.png)

+Once the web application is created, you can create a root site collection and add you Windows account as the primary site collection administrator.

 1. Create a certificate for the SharePoint site

     Since SharePoint URL uses HTTPS protocol (`https://spsites.contoso.local/`), a certificate must be set on the corresponding Internet Information Services (IIS) site.
 Follow those steps to generate a self-signed certificates: